Predictive maintenance: Overview

 Predictive maintenance evaluates the condition of equipment by performing periodic (offline) or continuous (online) equipment condition monitoring.
 The ultimate goal of the approach is to perform maintenance at a scheduled point in time when the maintenance activity is most cost-effective and before the equipment loses performance within a threshold.
 This results in a reduction in unplanned downtime costs because of failure, where costs can be in the hundreds of thousands per day depending on industry.
 In energy production, in addition to loss of revenue and component costs, fines can be levied for non-delivery, increasing costs even further.
 This is in contrast to time- and/or operation count-based maintenance, where a piece of equipment gets maintained whether it needs it or not.
 Time-based maintenance is labor intensive, ineffective in identifying problems that develop between scheduled inspections, and therefore is not cost-effective.

 The "predictive" component of predictive maintenance stems from the goal of predicting the future trend of the equipment's condition.
 This approach uses principles of statistical process control to determine at what point in the future maintenance activities will be appropriate.

 Most predictive inspections are performed while equipment is in service, thereby minimizing disruption of normal system operations.
 Adoption of predictive maintenance can result in substantial cost savings and higher system reliability.

-Reliability-centered maintenance emphasizes the use of predictive maintenance techniques in addition to traditional preventive measures.
-When properly implemented, it provides companies with a tool for achieving lowest asset net present costs for a given level of performance and risk.
+In today's dynamic landscape of service maintenance, prolonged repair processes present a significant challenge for organizations striving to maintain operational excellence.
+Extended downtime, increased Mean Time to Repair (MTTR), and production losses not only affect profitability but also disrupt service continuity and diminish customer satisfaction.
+As equipment ages and maintenance requirements intensify, the quest for innovative solutions becomes increasingly urgent.

 One goal is to transfer the predictive maintenance data to a computerized maintenance management system so that the equipment condition data is sent to the right equipment object to trigger maintenance planning, work order execution, and reporting.
 Unless this is achieved, the predictive maintenance solution is of limited value, at least if the solution is implemented on a medium to large size plant with tens of thousands pieces of equipment.
 In 2010, the mining company Boliden, implemented a combined Distributed Control System and predictive maintenance solution integrated with the plant computerized maintenance management system on an object to object level, transferring equipment data using protocols like Highway Addressable Remote Transducer Protocol, IEC61850 and OLE for process control.